 How Long After Being Spayed Can My Dog Jump?

 After the post-surgery check-up at 10-14 days, your dog should be able to resume normal activities but always check with your vet first.
 If you don’t want them jumping into the car for example, invest in a folding dog ramp for cars which will help your canine not put any pressure on their body.

 We hope this guide to exercise after dog spaying has given you some tips on caring for your dog after surgery and preventing infection.

-The answer to how soon can I walk my dog after spaying is 2-3 days, but strenuous exercise, running and jumping should be avoided for a couple of weeks when normal activity can be resumed.
+The answer to how soon can I walk my dog after spaying is 2-3 days, but strenuous exercise with a dog, running and jumping, should be avoided for a couple of weeks when regular activity can be resumed.